 Call your doctor to schedule an appointment if:

 Watchful waiting is a wait-and-see approach.
 If you have been diagnosed with pelvic organ prolapse and you don't have symptoms, or if you have mild symptoms that aren't interfering with your daily activities, you may wish to try watchful waiting.
-Many women who have pelvic organ prolapse don't have symptoms, so they don't need treatment.
+In many cases, pelvic organ prolapse doesn't cause symptoms and doesn't need treatment.

 If you have symptoms, such as a feeling of pressure in your vagina, schedule an appointment with your doctor.